Blackberrii/StatScape/README.md

 ## Interactive Interface

 The new button-based interface provides an easier way to view different statistics:
-1. Type `!stats` followed by a player name
+1. Type `!lookup` followed by a player name
 2. Click the buttons to switch between different stat views
 3. For boss kill counts, use the Previous/Next buttons to navigate through pages